Frequently Asked Questions#

 • Is there a way to validate ontology terms against the relevant ontologies?

 We are currently exploring the validation of ontology terms.
-The FAIR-DS metadata file (metadata.xlsx) regular expression field now also accepts an URL-link to an OWL-file.
+The FAIR Data Station metadata file (metadata.xlsx) regular expression field now also accepts an URL-link to an OWL-file.
 During start-up of the app, the OWL-file is retrieved and transformed into a RDF database.
 During the validation process the user-recorded terms are checked against rdfs:label values of the selected ontology.
 As a working example we have implemented a first version of term validation of the Environment Ontology (http://purl.obolibrary.org/obo/envo.owl).

 ISA alignment#